saravanan10393/learning-challenge-season-2/README.md

 ## July 2
 Learnt the fundamentals of flask from here http://flask.pocoo.org/docs/1.0/ Set up and ran the hello world flask server using docker

+## July 3
+Learnt the fundamentals of cUrl from here https://ec.haxx.se/ Wrote the dummy api for user registration.
+Yet to connect db.